ImagingDataCommons/libdicom/doc/source/usage.rst

 character repertoire), or byte strings (unicode).
 Each VR is represented using a standard C type (e.g,.
 VR ``"US"`` has type ``uint16_t`` and VR ``"UI"`` has type ``char *``) and additional value constraints may be checked at runtime (e.g., the maximal capacity of a character string).

+The VR must be appropriate for the tag.
+Use :c:func:`dcm_dict_vr_from_tag()` to find the set of allowed VRs for a tag.
+Use :c:func:`dcm_dict_vr_equal()` to check if a specific VR is in an allowed set.

-Depending on the VR, an individual Data Element may have a `Value Multiplicity (VM)
+Depending on the VR, an individual Data
+Element may have a `Value Multiplicity (VM)
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part05/sect_6.4.html>`_
 greater than one, i.e., contain more than one value.
 Under the hood, a Data Element thus generally contains an array of values.